alexanderlarsen/Saneject/README.md

 #### Performance note

-The proxy resolves on first access and caches the instance.
-If the instance becomes null on scene load or otherwise, the proxy will try resolving it again on next access.
+The proxy resolves its target the first time it’s accessed and then caches it.
+If the cached instance goes null (for example, after a scene reload), the proxy will resolve it again automatically.

-Each forwarded call includes a null-check, making it roughly 8x slower than a direct call - but we’re talking nanoseconds per call.
+Forwarded calls include a null-check, which makes them about 8x slower than a direct call.
+In practice that means nanoseconds of overhead, which is negligible outside of extremely tight loops.

-In testing, one million proxy calls in one frame to a trivial method cost ~5 ms on a desktop PC.
-If you’re in a **very** tight loop, extract the real instance via `proxy.GetInstanceAs<TConcrete>()` and call it directly.
+In a stress test, one million proxy calls in a single frame to a trivial method took ~5 ms on an Intel i7-9700K CPU.
+If you ever need to squeeze out that last bit of performance in a hot path, grab the concrete instance once with `proxy.GetInstanceAs<TConcrete>()` and call it directly.

-### MonoBehaviour Fallback Inspector
+### MonoBehaviour fallback inspector

 Unity’s default inspector draws fields in declaration order, but Roslyn-generated interface backing fields live in a partial class, which normally causes them to appear at the bottom of the Inspector.
 This breaks expected grouping and makes injected interfaces harder to interpret.